tobydriscoll/udmath305/_notes/linear-systems/40-theory.md

 $$ \mathbf{X}(t) = \begin{bmatrix} \mathbf{x}_1(t) & \ldots & \mathbf{x}_n(t) \end{bmatrix}. $$

 In the vector case, we define the *Wronskian*{:.def} of this solution set as the determinant of $\mathbf{X}$.
-Just as with high-order scalar linear problems, we say these solutions are *linearly independent*{:.def} if their Wronskian is nonzero (and if it is nonzero at any single time, then it is nonzero at all times in the interval where \mathbf{P} is continuous).
+Just as with high-order scalar linear problems, we say these solutions are *linearly independent*{:.def} if their Wronskian is nonzero (and if it is nonzero at any single time, then it is nonzero at all times in the interval where $\mathbf{P}$ is continuous).
 We also call this set of solutions *fundamental*{:.def} in this case.

 Why is this important?
 Welp, we know that by superposition, $\mathbf{X(t)}\mathbf{c}$ is also a solution for any constant $n$-vector $\mathbf{c}$.
 We can furthermore use this constant vector to satisfy any initial condition, as long as we can solve